muratk3n/thirdwave/en/README.md

 ---

-Hal Finney's (so called "Satoshi") reasoning for creating BTC was wrong.
+Hal Finney (so called "Satoshi")'s reasoning for creating BTC was wrong.
 He created it in the aftermath of 2008 crisis (his pseudo is taken after his neighbor's name who lost money during crisis), and thought "printing money" was the culprit.
 The problem wasnt printing